 Current assets are all assets that can be reasonably converted to cash within one year.
 They are commonly used to measure the liquidity of a company.
-A company’s assets on its balance sheet are split into two categories – current assets and non-current assets (long-term or capital assets).
+A company’s assets on its balance sheet are split into two categories – current and non-current (long-term or capital assets).

-Current Assets vs. Long-term Assets
+Short-term vs. Long-term Assets

 Examples of current assets include:

 - Prepaid expenses (e.g., insurance premiums that have not yet expired)

 On the other hand, long-term assets (also known as capital assets) take longer to and are more difficult to convert into cash.
 Examples of long-term assets include:

 For example, consider the balance sheet of Walmart for the period ending January 31, 2017:

 Note that the assets are clearly separated in order of liquidity.
 Cash and cash equivalents are the most liquid, followed by short-term investments, etc. The total current assets for Walmart for the period ending January 31, 2017, is simply the addition of all the relevant assets ($57,689,000).